yosefsatrioaji/traveloka-test-solution/README.md

-# DevOps Test Solution Task 1
+# DevOps Test Solution Task 2
-This my solution for the task 1 of the DevOps test.
+This my solution for the task 2 of the DevOps test.
-I used javascript and expressjs framework to create simple Hello World HTTP.
+I used javascript and expressjs framework to create simple ToDo App.
 I used docker to containerize the application and kubernetes to run the application.
-And for the loadtest I used k6.io.
+And for the  I used k6.io.

 ## How to run locally
 - Clone the repository